goto/firehose/docs/docs/sinks/httpv2-sink.md

 # HttpV2 Sink

-HttpV2 Sink is implemented in Firehose using the Http sink connector implementation in Depot.
-You can check out Depot Github repository [here](https://github.com/goto/depot).
+HttpV2 Sink is implemented in Firehose using the Http sink connector implementation in Depot library.
+For details on all the features supported by HttpV2 Sink, please refer the Depot documentation [here](https://github.com/goto/depot/blob/main/docs/sinks/http.md).

 ### Configuration